Veridise/veridise-docs/vanguard/detectors/cross-contract-reentrancy.md

         * Vault.updateAssets @ DocsExample.sol:75:9
 ```

-The report indicates the following key points about the attack:
+The report indicates the following key aspects of the attack:
 * The external call that makes the reentrancy attack possible (the call in
   `Market.trade` in the example) is emphasized at the top.
-* Each external function that could execute the call that triggers the attack
+* Each external function that could execute (reach) the call that triggers the
-  (such as `Market.trade`) is reported.
+  attack (such as `Market.trade`) is reported.
 * The report will indicate which variables are read or updated before the call,
   as well as variables that are read or updated after the call.
   These indicate the impact of an attack, if one is possible.
-* In between the variables, a list of external functions that can be used to
+* In between the variables, the report includes a list of external functions
-  interfere with the listed variables by reading or modifying them will be
+  that can be used to interfere with the listed variables by reading or
-  reported.
+  modifying them.
   Here, `Vault.deposit` is reported because it will read the token balance and
   `Vault.totalCredit`.